Book Your School

 Explore from home

-Our Explore the Museum from home and COVID‐19 – Learn at home pages are always available to support human rights education.
+Our Explore the Museum from home page is always available to support human rights education.
 Here you will find prerecorded tours, access to our web stories and other resources for your classroom.

 How to book your school